-Sam Travel Peru holds the trophy of grand design for the unique trekking routes to the awe inspiring ancient Inca City ruin Machu Picchu.
-Masses create a constant flow of long anticipated excitement upon entering the UNESCO World Heritage Site, voted one of the Seven New Wonders of the World.
-Many enter via trekking the Inca Trail or one of the alternative trails to the ancient city.
+Sam Travel Peru holds the trophy of grand design for unique trekking routes to the awe inspiring ancient Inca Citadel ruins of Machu Picchu.
+Masses create a constant flow of long anticipated excitement upon entering the UNESCO World Heritage Site, voted one of the New Wonders of the World.
+Many enter via trekking the Inca Trail or one of the alternative trails to this citadel.

-Built in the 1450s during the reign of Inca emperor Pachucuti, the exact purpose of these masterful ruins carry to the beyond spiritually, a graveyard of stories and legends laying dormant.
-Still to this current day it stands alone in its air of grandeur and mystery.
+Machu Picchu citadel was built in the 1450s, during the reign of Inca emperor Pachucuti, the exact purpose of these masterful ruins carry to the beyond spiritually.
+A variety of stories and legends laying dormant.
+Still to this current day, it stands alone in its air of grandeur and mystery.
 Urban and agricultural sectors elude over the plateau of Machu Picchu, with clear structures that demarcate areas of important religious purposes.
-Layered agricultural terraces surround much of the city producing food to sustain around 1,000 inhabitants.
+Layered agricultural terraces surround much of the city, producing food to sustain around 1,000 inhabitants.
 The terraces also played an important role in providing efficient drainage to mitigate the impact of earthquakes and landslides.

 Machu Picchu Trek – Trails and Routes

-Due to its popularity there are concerns over the impact of so many visitors on the Heroic Sanctuary of Machu Picchu.
+Its popularity, are concerns over the impact of so many visitors to the Sanctuary of Machu Picchu.
 The trail has a limited number of 500 trekkers per day (only about 200 for trekkers).
 It is essential to book early, particularly during peak season May-September.

-If you are interested in doing a Classic Inca Trail, or one of our alternative treks to Machu Picchu we have numerous on our website: www.samtravelperu.com Please see below the links available for detailed information on some our most popular tresks.
+If you are interested in doing a Classic Inca Trail or one of our alternative treks to Machu Picchu, we have numerous treks on our website: www.samtravelperu.com Please see below the links available for detailed information on some our most popular tresks.
 Some possibilites are: